Unión Espiritista Cristiana de Filipinas, Inc.: History

-Spiritism had been practiced in the Philippines before the arrival of Ferdinand Magellan to the country in 1521.
 The Unión Espiritista Cristiana de Filipinas was founded on 19 February 1905, when a group of spiritists in Pangasinan joined another group in Manila intending to organize a congregation uniting all spiritists in the Philippines.
-On 19 February 1909, the founders executed the Escritura social (articles of incorporation) and named the religious association "Unión Espiritista Cristiana de Filipinas, Inc."
+On 19 February 1909, the founders signed the Escritura social (articles of incorporation) and named the religious association "Unión Espiritista Cristiana de Filipinas, Inc."

-In 1925, officers and members of the Union began holding sessions in Baliwag, Bulacan.
-The center was formally inaugurated in 1927.
+In the 1920's, some of the officers and members of the Union began holding sessions in Baliwag, Bulacan.
+The center was formally inaugurated in 1926.

-In the later part of 1945, a member and medium of the Union from Malabon, Rizal, visited the center.
-Members claim that the medium experienced a direct revelation from the Archangel Michael supporting the belief of the members in spiritism, and introduced direct mediumship.
+In the later years, a member and medium of the Union from Malabon, Rizal, visited the center.
+Members claim that the medium experienced a direct revelation from the Archangel Michael supporting the belief of the members in Christian Spiritism, and introduced direct mediumship.

-Aims

-The aims of the Union can be generally described as evangelical, ministerial, and administrative.